Skip to main content

 In-Person Instruction Grants

-To be eligible for full funding, LEAs must offer in-person instruction, as defined in Education Code (EC) Section 43520.5, including hybrid models, by April 1, 2021 for specified student groups.
+To be eligible for full funding, Local Educational Agencies (LEAs) must offer in-person instruction, as defined in Education Code (EC) Section 43520.5, including hybrid models, by April 1, 2021 for specified student groups.
 IPI Grants are reduced by one percent for each calendared instructional day that an LEA did not offer in-person instruction for all required groups.
 IPI Grants are forfeited if an LEA did not offer in-person instruction for all required groups by May 15, 2021; if in-person instruction was not offered continuously through the end of the scheduled 2020–21 school year, unless otherwise ordered by a state or local health officer; or if an LEA did not complete the IPI Grant LEA Certification Form required by EC Section 43521(c)(5).

 Every eligible LEA can reference the data provided on their IPI Grant LEA Certification Form using the link below.
 The California Department of Education (CDE) used this data, certified by LEAs, to calculate the revised IPI Grant allocation posted on the In-Person Instruction and Expanded Learning Opportunities Funding Results page.